Railway signalling: Entering and leaving a manually controlled block

 Before allowing a train to enter a block, a signalman must be certain that it is not already occupied.
-When a train leaves a block, he must inform the signalman controlling entry to the block.
-Even if the signalman receives advice that the previous train has left a block, he is usually required to seek permission from the next signal box to admit the next train.
-When a train arrives at the end of a block section, before the signalman sends the message that the train has arrived, he must be able to see the end-of-train marker on the back of the last vehicle.
+When a train leaves a block, they must inform the signalman controlling entry to the block.
+Even if the signalman receives advice that the previous train has left a block, they are usually required to seek permission from the next signal box to admit the next train.
+When a train arrives at the end of a block section, before the signalman sends the message that the train has arrived, they must be able to see the end-of-train marker on the back of the last vehicle.
 This ensures that no part of the train has become detached and remains within the section.
 The end of train marker might be a coloured disc (usually red) by day or a coloured oil or electric lamp (again, usually red).
-If a train enters the next block before the signalman sees that the disc or lamp is missing, he asks the next signal box to stop the train and investigate.
+If a train enters the next block before the signalman sees that the disc or lamp is missing, they ask the next signal box to stop the train and investigate.